Khan/wonder-blocks/packages/wonder-blocks-modal/docs.md

 - The element that serves as the **dialog container** has `aria-role` defined as `dialog`.
 - The dialog has a value set for the `aria-labelledby` property that refers to a **visible dialog title**.

-## Wrapping Modals
+## Wrapping Dialogs

-Often you'll want to define a new modal component by wrapping an existing modal component.
-These wrapped components will also work with ModalLauncher in the same way the default ones do.
+Often you'll want to define a new `Dialog` component by wrapping an existing `Dialog` component (e.g. `OnePaneDialog`).
+These wrapped components will also work with `ModalLauncher` in the same way the default ones do.

 ```js
 const React = require("react");